Starting from October 2020, the password system for the UNDP eTendering website has been revised to enhance the security and user interface.

 Terms of Reference

-Governance for Resilient Development in the Pacific Project (Gov4Res)
+Project Name: Governance for Resilient Development in the Pacific

-- Number of working days: up to a maximum of 110 days within a 3-year period
+- Number of working days: up to a maximum of 230 working days within 12-month period @ duty station

 Proposals must be sent/uploaded through UNDP e-tendering Portal.
 Candidates need to upload their CV and financial proposal -using UNDP template